Advocacy: Affordable Comprehensive Health Coverage

 Health Equity

-The Epilepsy Foundation advocates to ensure that all people with the epilepsies have access to quality health care that is affordable, accessible, physician-directed, person-centered, inclusive and equitable.
+The Epilepsy Foundation advocates to ensure that all people with the epilepsies have access to quality health care that is affordable, accessible, physician-directed, person-centered, inclusive, and equitable.

 ACA